Overview

 Merge Projects or Add Floors

-- You can only merge projects if all scans were captured using the same iGUIDE camera (same serial number).
+- Only merge scans captured with the same iGUIDE camera serial number

-- Use Windows Explorer or Mac Finder to copy scan or floor folders from one project into another.
+- Use Windows Explorer or Mac Finder to move scan or floor folders between projects

 Creating a New Floor

-- Right-click on the building where you want to add the floor.
+- Right-click the building where the floor should be added

-- Once selected, drag and drop the panos into the desired floor.
+- Drag and drop the selected panos into the desired floor

 Adding a New Building

-Step 3: Then, drag and drop floors or scans into the new building as needed
+- Drag and drop floors or scans into the new building

 Export Your Project

-- Click the third button from the left to begin the export process.
+- Click the third button from the left to begin export

-- Allow the export progress bar to reach 100%.
+- Wait for the progress bar to reach 100%

-- If the export fails repeatedly, recheck pano settings, alignment, and scan folder structure.
+Tips: Always confirm an initial pano is set; never rename or move files in the _Export folder; if export fails repeatedly, recheck pano settings, alignment, and folder structure.

 Floor Properties

-- Exterior Wall Thickness: You can set the estimated exterior wall thickness here for the entire floor.
+- Exterior Wall Thickness — set the estimated wall thickness for the floor

 Underlay Floor View

-1. Right click the floor name in the tree view (left panel).
+- Right-click the floor name in the tree view (left panel)

 Troubleshooting